 - There are two APEST Vocational Profile Assessments (Personal and 360) are proven tools in helping people develop their own sense of unique callings as disciples of Jesus.

 - The 5Q Diagnostic Test gives a snapshot of APEST functionality (or dysfunctionality) at any given time in an organization–it offers straightforward assessment of current capacities in relation to APEST.
 It can be used regularly to provide a diagnostic “picture” of the organization as it develops its 5Q functionality.

 - The 5Q Systems Test on the other hand, is a more advanced test that measures the levels of organizational awareness, functionality, and maturity in APEST thinking, Built on the framework of stages of maturity and learning, it not only includes a diagnostic analysis but also provides a more complex and multidimensional one that indicates depth of both perception and practice.

-We suggest that users who are just beginning with APEST start with the more straightforward 5Q Diagnostic Test for the organization along with the personal APEST Vocational Profile for testing the personal profiles of various people in the community/team.
-Then once the language takes root, and awareness and practice develops, the organization can advance to the more comprehensive systems test which will provide a greater depth of analysis.
+If leaders want to get a handle on the organizational functionality referred to throughout the book 5Q, then start with the straightforward 5Q Diagnostic Test and supplement this with insights from the personal APEST profiles of various people in the community/team.
+Then once the ideas and the language takes root, and awareness and practice develops, the organization can advance to the more comprehensive 5Q Systems Test which will provide a much greater depth of analysis.